 Some agencies have adopted standards more restrictive than those in Rule 4.
-Officers and employees of those agencies must comply with those standards, but the Ethics Commission will only enforce its own Rules.
+Officers and employees of those agencies must comply with those standards, and that agency, not the Ethics Commission, will enforce those more restrictive policies.

 Rule 4.4.
 Misuse of Office.